 - Develop proficiency in managing myriad tasks and challenges in their education and career

-Unlike traditional internships, where a reporting student shadows a working reporter, my apprentices feel what it’s like to be THE REPORTER: They speak up as often as needed to get the best record they can, mark exhibits and produce rough or final transcripts. **
+Unlike traditional internships, where a reporting student shadows a working reporter, my apprentices feel what it’s like to be THE REPORTER: They speak up as often as needed to get the best record they can, swear in witnesses, mark exhibits, and produce rough or final transcripts. **

 LEARN HOW TO BE THE REPORTER OF RECORD